Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Error Analysis

 Which bound is better?
-Our analysis in \cref{thm:error2} uses the perturbation results of oblique projectors, it is likely to be sub-optimal.
-Note that in the second expression, we have the multiplicative factor $\|\D\|_2 \|\Dh\|_2$; since both terms are at least $1$, this expression can be large and clearly undesirable.
+Our analysis in \cref{thm:error2}{, which uses} the perturbation results of oblique projectors, it is likely to be sub-optimal.
+Note that in the second expression, we have the multiplicative factor $\|\D\|_2 \|\Dh\|_2$; since both terms are at least $1$, this expression can be large and clearly undesirable. {This is what we see in \cref{fig:rdeimbound}.}

 \paragraph{Illustration of the bounds}

 This example is based on~\cite[Example 3.1]{drmac2016new}.
 Let

 The snapshot set is generated by taking $n_\mu = 100$ evenly spaced values of $\mu$ and $n=10,000$ evenly spaced points in time.
 The thin SVD of this matrix is computed and the left singular vectors corresponding to the first $34$ modes are used to define $W$.
 We use \cref{alg:rangetwo} to obtain a randomized basis $\Wh$ and we use an oversampling parameter $p=20$.
 We consider two different target ranks $r=10,20$.
 To report the error we define the vectors $f_j = \bmat{f(t_1;\mu_j)&\dots& f(t_n;\mu_j)}^\top$, for $j=1,\dots,n_\mu$, and the relative error defined as